beyarkay/masters-thesis/src/02_background.md

 \end{align*}
 <!-- prettier-ignore-end -->

-This completes one iteration of the gradient descent algorithm.
+This completes one iteration of the backpropogation algorithm.
 Multiple iterations over a large dataset of observations are required in practice for an ANN to accurately match some target function.